 The price paid figure is taken from the application to register the purchase.
 It is the figure included in the Transfer (the legal deed which transfers the residence from one person to the other) and referred to as the 'consideration' or purchase price.
 You can report an error in the price paid figure using the LR online form.
 In most cases errors result from typos so at first glance the figure.
 Do report it so they can double check and advise.

-Due to the input of my in-laws I had a survey completed on a house in Leeswood prior to appointing conveyancers.
-I have been advised that there is a flying freehold aspect to the house.
-The surveyor has said that some mortgage companies will not give a mortgage on a flying freehold property.
+I opted to have a survey completed on a house in Leeswood in advance of retaining conveyancers.
+I have been informed that there is a flying freehold element to the house.
+The surveyor advised that some mortgage companies tend not issue a mortgage on such a property.

-It depends who your proposed lender is.
-Santander has different instructions for example to Halifax.
-Should you wish to telephone us we can check via the appropriate mortgage company.
-If you lender is happy to lend one our lawyers can help as they are accustomed to dealing with flying freeholds in Leeswood.
-Conveyancing will be smoother if you use a solicitor in Leeswood especially if they are acquainted with such properties in Leeswood.
+It varies from the lender to lender.
+Santander has different instructions from Halifax.
+If you e-mail us we can look into this further with the relevant bank.
+If you lender is happy to lend one our lawyers can assist as they are used to dealing with flying freeholds in Leeswood.
+Conveyancing will be smoother if you use a solicitor in Leeswood especially if they regularly deal with such properties in Leeswood.

 What is different about your site and alternative online quote calculators when it comes to conveyancing in Leeswood?

 At this site get a conveyancing quote from a Solicitor or Licensed Conveyancer that understands the nuances for your conveyancing in Leeswood.
 Unlike many estate agents and many comparison sites we do not charge firms a commission if you appoint them for your conveyancing in Leeswood

 I am tempted by the attractive purchase price for a couple of maisonettes in Leeswood both have approximately forty five years unexpired on the lease term.
 Should I regard a short lease as a deal breaker?